PhantomCybernetics/phntm_bridge_docs/basics/custom-message-types.rst

     docker rm phntm-bridge
     docker compose up phntm-bridge

-You can also force this check on every start of the container with an enviromental variable in the compose.yaml:
+You can also force this check on every start of the container with the `FORCE_FIRST_RUN_CHECKS` enviromental variable in the compose.yaml:

 .. code-block::
    :caption: compose.yaml